MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/automated.md

 1. In the **Axe DevTools** tab, scroll down to find the **Full Page Scan** button.
 2. Click **Full Page Scan** to run an automated audit of the webpage.
-3. Consider enabling **Best Practices** if not already on, and re-run the scan for broader checks.
+3. Enable **Best Practices** if not already on, and re-run the scan for broader checks.

 <example>
     <img src="/assets/images/testing-tools/ax-page-scan.jpg" alt="Full Page Scan button in Axe DevTools interface">